f1lrotto/Space-Launch/README.md

 # Space-Launch-API
+## Check out the api
+This api is hosted on [https://space-launch-api-f1lrotto.herokuapp.com](https://space-launch-api-f1lrotto.herokuapp.com).

+Please check the documentation bellow for more information.
 ## Introduction
 This is a **Space launch API** that can be used to get information about upcoming launches from **SpaceX** and even add and **manage your own launches**.
 It makes use of the **SpaceX API** to get the information about their upcoming launches.